US STOCKS-Caterpillar and Nvidia warnings send Wall Street tumbling

 The S&P 500 posted seven new 52-week highs and one new low; the Nasdaq Composite recorded 29 new highs and 29 new lows.

+Volume on U.S. exchanges was 7.3 billion shares, compared with the 7.7 billion-share average over the last 20 trading days.

-Reporting by Noel Randewich; Additional reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Lisa Shumaker
+Reporting by Noel Randewich; additional reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; editing by Lisa Shumaker and Jonathan Oatis